dustinkeller/date-to-numweeks/README.md

 # Date -> Number of Weeks
 Python script that will find out what week number a timestamped entry in an Excel sheet is in, given a specified start date.
+It assumes you have an Excel file containing a column titled `Timestamp`.

 # Usage
 Open the terminal and run the following to install all dependencies: